BushtalkRadio/BushtalkClient/README.md

 5. If you've logged in with the client, you will see your plane being tracked on the website
 6. Fly towards your destination, if you installed the Landmarks Pack then you'll see the POI marker in-game and as you approach the audio tour will play automatically.
 7. **Remember that you need to logged in with the client AND the website, otherwise the audio will not play!**
+8. Not compatible with VFRMap addon, we'll be fixing this soon.

 ## NEW IN 1.3: Exploring new places with Bush Radar